Juniors Abroad Policies

 5. Learn, through the study of disciplines such as the fine arts, language, science, architecture, or history, how various social institutions affect the host culture.

-4. Students will pay room and board and other fees, in advance, for each study-tour for which they enrolled.
+• Students will pay room and board and other fees, in advance, for each study-tour for which they enrolled.
 All transportation and accommodations are arranged by the university.
 For the typical Juniors Abroad study-tour, the university will pay the full transportation cost for eligible students.
 On occasion, a tour with unusually high costs may involve a transportation surcharge.
+Typical student costs are approximately 50% of total trip cost.

 Those who expect to graduate after three years: If you are going to graduate in three years after you enter George Fox you must wait until your third year.
 You will sign up in the spring of your second year.
 This will mean you go after you graduate.
 There will be a “buy-in”* fee.
 You will have the same priority as a Junior.